 Burial rights (aka lots) can be purchased by current and former residents, seasonal camp owners, and current and former employees subject to certain restrictions.
 Please refer to the Rules and Regulations for more information.

 Lots are sold only as singles.
 Each lot can accommodate 1 casket with no more than 2 urns OR no more than 4 urns only.
-Current total price per lot is $200, which will increase to $400 effective May 1, 2019.
+Current total price per lot is $400.

 Yes and yes.

 No. Sale of lots strictly prohibited.
 Instead, contact the Trustees to return the lot(s) to the Town for the original cost you paid.

 No. Planting of bushes and shrubs is strictly prohibited.
 You may plant flowers or small plants within the one foot (1') area in front of the headstone only.